 During that period, Eastwood also sat down in the director's chair, with varying success.
 His most acclaimed film until 1992 was arguably his debut, Play Misty For Me, from 1971.
 However, with Unforgiven (1992), the 62 year old Eastwood gained a massive reneaissance.
 The film garnered Eastwood his first Academy Award nominations - both as an actor and as a filmmaker, and he won the Best Picture as well as the Best Director award in the process.

 For the rest of the 90s and the early 2000s, Eastwood focused mainly on directing and producing his own films, although more often than not with himself in the lead.
-Through his often serious and honest filmatizatons, he has gained a reputation as one of the finest directors currently working, picking up 7 Academy Award nominations during the last four years.
+Through his often serious and honest filmatizatons, he has gained a reputation as one of the finest directors currently working, picking up 7 Academy Award nominations during four years in the mid 2000s.

 Il buono, il brutto, il cattivo (1966)